DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 - [ ] Replace the if statements with switch ## using dictionary or lambda
 - [x] Add loop to go back to main menu if back is pressed
         * [ ] Create fucntion which creates options maybe and then loop around
+- [ ] Integrate pytest to check if code is working
 - [x] Create Group function
 - [x] Delete User function
 - [x] Delete Group function